 Explorer 193 for Knebworth and 182 for Welwyn Garden City.
 Landranger 166

 3/10.
 Ascent 278m; Descent 287m.

-This is a companion walk to SWC 69 the Welwyn Circular but covers new erritory before lunch to visit the beautiful Knebworth Hall and its extensive grounds and deer park.
-You can also visit the beautiful church of St Mary and Thomas of Canterbury.
-After you leave the motorway behind it is a quiet ramble through attractive and gently undulating woodland and fields.
+This is a companion walk to SWC 69 the Welwyn Circular, and SWC 353 Knebworth Circular, but covers new territory before lunch to visit the impressive Knebworth Hall and its extensive grounds and deer park.
+You can also visit the attractive church of St Mary and Thomas of Canterbury.
+After you leave the motorway behind it is a quiet, pleasant ramble gently undulating woodland and fields.
 There are no stiles on this walk.

 After lunch you reach perhaps familiar territory around Brocket Hall before crossing a golf course en route to Ayot Green and then through woodland to Welwyn